Unlicensed assistive personnel: Practice

-In the context of aging populations and health care reform, UAPs are in growing demand in many countries.
+In the context of aging populations and health care reform, there is growing demand for UAPs in many countries.
 But without formal qualifications, UAPs are often unable to perform some tasks due to issues of liability and legality.
 Some places have made attempts to regulate, control, and verify education.
 This allows an employer to verify experience and knowledge as well as assist in preventing individuals who have been "struck" (had registration/certification invalidated) from continuing to work in healthcare roles.
 In the UK, for example, the credibility of the Healthcare Assistant and other social care workers is intended to be strengthened by their compulsory registration from 2009 with the General Social Care Council in England or its Scottish or Welsh equivalents.

 In the United States, families and employers can verify a UAP's certification by checking the state's nursing registry.
-Each state is required to maintain an updated nursing registry under the Omnibus Budget Reconciliation Act (OBRA).
+Each state is required to maintain an updated nursing registry under the 1987 Omnibus Budget Reconciliation Act (OBRA).
 The registry details valid certifications and reports of abuse or neglect.
 The background information these registries provide is important in protecting patients.